-You’ll find more expensive racquets made of lightweight graphite in the 25” and 26” lengths.
-But, I’d caution jumping right to those unless your child is really committed to tennis.
+You’ll find more expensive racquets made of lightweight graphite in 25” and 26” lengths.
+But, I’d caution against jumping right to those unless your child is really committed to tennis.

 Related: Have a high schooler interested in making the tennis team?
 Check out our helpful racquet guide for high schoolers!

-Finding and selecting the right sized racquet really comes down to your child’s age and their height.
+Finding and selecting the right-sized racquet really comes down to your child’s age and height.
 Age is the first specification to look at though.